aesanch2/salesforce-migration-assistant/README.md

 ### Project Configuration
 * Create a new job.
 * Setup your Git SCM of choice.
-* Add ``APMG`` as a Build step.
+* Add ``Salesforce Migration Assistant`` as a Build step.
+    * Check whether you want SMA to generate a package manifest file.
-    * Check whether you want to let APMG generate rollback packages.
+        * Check whether you want to let SMA generate rollback packages.
-    * Check whether you want to let APMG update your repository's package manifest.
+        * Check whether you want to let SMA update your repository's package manifest.
+    * Check whether you want SMA to generate a build file.
+        * Check whether you want SMA validate this build only.
+        * Check whether you want SMA to generate and run unit tests for code in your default namespace.
 * Add ``Invoke Ant`` as a Build step.
-    * You can specify anything you want for your ANT job, using the ANT migration tool from Salesforce.
-    * You should point your deployRoot to ``(path)/apmg/src``.
+    * If you enable SMA to generate a build file, set the following properties:
+        * Set ``sma`` as the Ant Target.
+        * Set build file to ``$SMA_BUILD``.
+        * Set the following ant properties:
+            * ``sf.serverurl='the target environment's url'``
+            * ``sf.username='the username and target environment'``
+            * ``sf.password='the API password for the user listed above'``
 * Add ``Git Publisher`` as a Post-build Action.
     * Check ``Push Only If Build Succeeds``.
     * You can setup any other configuration items in this action as you see fit.

 ### Changelog

+#### -> 1.1
+* Rename plugin
+* Generate an Ant build.xml file
+* Run unit tests for default namespace code i.e. no managed package tests

 #### -> 1.0
 * Initial Release